 After her relationship with White ended, Nesbit had a relationship with actor John Barrymore.

 In 1905, after two years of rejected proposals, Nesbit married millionaire Harry Thaw.
-She may have thought Thaw was her only opportunity for a respectable marriage.
+She may have believed Thaw was her only opportunity for a respectable marriage.
 Thaw, however, was anything but respectable.
-He was a sadist that enjoyed torturing women, and it is also thought that he was a drug addict.
-In 1903, not long after discovering about Nesbit’s affair with White, Thaw whips and rapes her.
+He was a sadist that enjoyed torturing women, and he was possibly a drug addict.
+In 1903, not long after learning about Nesbit’s affair with White, Thaw whipped and raped her.

 Thaw became obsessed with White.
-He was filled with jealousy and rage at the man he viewed as having ruined Nesbit.
+He was filled with jealousy and rage at the man he believed ruined Nesbit.

-On June 25, 1906, Thaw shot White at a rooftop theatre at Madison Square Garden, a building that had been designed by White.
+On June 25, 1906, Thaw shot White at a rooftop theatre at Madison Square Garden, a building White designed.
 He fired three shots at close range, two hitting White in the head.

 The Trial of the Century

 The court case began in January 1907.

 The trail of the century was actually two trials, the first ending in a hung jury.
 During the second trial, in 1908, Thaw was found insane and sentenced to an asylum for the criminally insane.
 He was released from the mental institution in 1915.